 When Maria Grazia Chiuri sent “We Should All Be Feminists” T-shirts down the runway in 2016 as part of her inaugural collection for Dior, she was tapping into a larger trend in the fashion industry: staging mock protests and political statements in fashion shows.
-Over the past decade, designers and brands have fine-tuned their political and social activism, integrating commentary on racial inequality, immigration, women’s rights, and climate change into runway shows and marketing, tapping into a generation who now want the values of their favourite T-shirt brands to match their politics.
+Over the past decade, designers and brands have fine-tuned their political and social activism, integrating commentary on racial inequality, immigration, women’s rights, and climate change into runway shows and marketing, tapping into a generation who now want the values of their favorite T-shirt brands to match their politics.

 Take Prabal Gurung’s 10th-anniversary show featuring pageant queen sashes that read “Who gets to be American?”
 Or: Stella McCartney’s faux protest for the fall 2021 campaign.
 And: Christian Siriano’s “People Are People” shirts, launched in 2018.
-Most recently — and in one of the more powerful displays of political solidarity — Balenciaga’s creative director Demna put on an Autumn/Winter 2022 runway show meant to celebrate resistance in times of war, following Russia’s invasion of Ukraine earlier this month.
+Most recently — and in one of the more powerful displays of political solidarity — Balenciaga’s creative director Demna put on a fall 2022 runway show meant to celebrate resistance in times of war, following Russia’s invasion of Ukraine earlier this month.
 Meanwhile, New York-based label Khiry put on a performance that commented on the relationship between race and politics in the United States during their New York Fashion Week show in February.

 While fashion is hardly the only industry tapping into this, with brands from Ben & Jerry’s to Pepsi attempting — sometimes unsuccessfully in the latter’s case — to embed protest culture into their advertising, it’s often one of the most vocal.
 Yet for all the ways designers have tried to capture the zeitgeist of protest in their work, the industry remains a popular target for activists who are troubled by fashion’s contributions to animal cruelty, climate change, and mistreatment of garment workers.

 French activist Marie Cohuet is one of many protesters who have disrupted fashion’s business-as-usual operations to get the industry’s attention.
 Last October, Cohuet, a member of the environmental activist group Extinction Rebellion, crashed the Louis Vuitton spring 2022 show carrying a sign that read “Overconsumption = Extinction.”
-Later that day, Cohuet wrote on Twitter, “We marched to demand that fashion realise that the world is burning.”
+Later that day, Cohuet wrote on Twitter, “We marched to demand that fashion realize that the world is burning.”

 “Fashion is based on the consumption and the buying of the most fashionable clothing every season,” Christina See, a spokesperson for the United States chapter of Extinction Rebellion, tells Refinery29.
 “How can that be a carbon-neutral or a sustainable industry, if the premise of the industry is to get people to buy more?”

 Two years earlier, Extinction Rebellion staged one of the most striking protests against the fashion industry in recent history.
-In September 2019, the organisation performed die-ins — a form of protest in which participants simulate being dead — outside of London Fashion Week, which happened a few months after the group asked the British Fashion Council to replace the event with a gathering of activists and leaders to discuss climate change.
+In September 2019, the organization performed die-ins — a form of protest in which participants simulate being dead — outside of London Fashion Week, which happened a few months after the group asked the British Fashion Council to replace the event with a gathering of activists and leaders to discuss climate change.
 A few months after, in February 2020, a youth division of Extinction Rebellion staged an alternative fashion show outside of New York Fashion Week filled with upcycled and secondhand clothes.
-Last month, Extinction Rebellion protested outside of London Fashion Week as part of a continued effort to get organisers together for “crisis talks to address the fashion industry’s role in the climate and ecological emergency.”
+Last month, Extinction Rebellion protested outside of London Fashion Week as part of a continued effort to get organizers together for “crisis talks to address the fashion industry’s role in the climate and ecological emergency.”

 They are just one of the many groups holding the industry, that continues to overlook harmful and unethical practices, accountable.
 Back in 2020, another Extinction Rebellion protester disrupted the Dior spring 2021 show, holding a sign that read, “We’re all fashion victims,” pointing to the deterring effects of the industry on the planet.
 The Ukrainian women’s rights group Femen crashed Nina Ricci’s show in 2014 with protesters running topless and shouting “Fashion Fascism,” in response to the “patriarchal” standards of the industry.
 And PETA has been staging demonstrations since its founding in the 1980s, ranging from halting runways and demand designers stop using animal skins and furs to carrying purses covered in blood in response to Hèrmes’ use of crocodile skin.